Behavioral & Mental Health Services

 Other services provided include:

 - Individual and Family Therapy (depending on clinical need)

 All referrals begin with a free, confidential assessment by a qualified mental health professional.
 The assessment includes a treatment team recommendation.
-The individual seeking services, their support system and/or their healthcare provider can call to start the intake process or for more information about the IOP, or complete the form below.
+The individual seeking services, their support system and/or their healthcare provider can call (563) 589-2309 to start the intake process and for more information about the IOP, or complete the form below.

 National Suicide & Crisis Hotline

 Your Life Iowa Crisis Line

 - Available 24/7